The New Mexico Fiber Arts Directory

 Using handwoven and stitched textiles, Alice Watterson's figurative forms are imaginative

-marvels.
+and architectural marvels.
 They often have carved appendages with

 meticulously constructed costumes representing the story of each being who arose from